drilon-searchmind/tracking-tracker-v2/README.md

 # Performance Dashboard

-A web application for generating and visualizing performance metrics, including **Budget** and **Pace** reports, with configurable customer settings and static expenses.
+A web application for generating and visualizing performance metrics, including
+- **Overview**
+- **Performance Dashboard**
+- **Service Dashboard**
+- **Tools**
+- **Config**
+...reports, with configurable customer settings and static expenses.
 Built for businesses to track revenue, orders, ad spend, and other key metrics, with a user-friendly interface for data analysis and configuration management.

 ---

-## 🚀 Features
+## 🚀 Features (TBD)

 ### Pace Report